mrmoxon/mrmoxon.github.io/_posts/2024-24-10-emergence.markdown

 3. Branchlike separation: With respect to the quantum-like superposition of possibile events,

-4. A fourth property describes rulial computation only, and separates events in the wider multiverse by the rules that apply (Rulelike separation)
+4. A fourth property describes Rulial computation only, and separates events in the wider multiverse by the rules that apply (Rulelike separation)

 The power of this framework lies in its potential applications beyond physics.
 Just as statistical mechanics and quantum mechanics provided frameworks for understanding complex systems, multi-computation offers a way to understand emergence across different domains.
 I want to try and express why I find it so powerful.

 ### Analysis of Multicomputation<a id="part-8"></a>

-Traditional mathematics is defined by ZFC (Zermelo-Fraenkel Set Theory with Choice) as containing nine axioms (technically 8 + schema) defining how sets behave (e.g. Empty Set, Pairing, Union, Power Set, Infinity, etc.).
+The foundation of traditional mathematics rests on ZFC (Zermelo-Fraenkel Set Theory with Choice) --- a formal system built from nine axioms that define how sets behave (e.g. Empty Set, Pairing, Union, Power Set, Infinity, etc.).
 What makes ZFC remarkable is its economy of expression --- it represents perhaps the most successful attempt to compress the vast landscape of mathematical truth into a small set of foundational principles.

 But two important results, made in the last hundred years, show us the foundational limitations of this framework.
 Interestingly, we are the first civilisation to have an understanding of mathematics with respect to these basic properties:

 1. Turing showed that while computational systems can achieve universality --- "Turing completeness" --- they inevitably encounter the Halting Problem.
 This limits algorithms from being able to determine whether arbitrary programs will terminate.
-Note that this isn't a limitation we can overcome with better programming or more powerful computers; it represents an absolute bound on what sequential computation can achieve.
+Note: this isn't a limitation we can overcome with better programming or more powerful computers; it represents an absolute bound on what sequential computation can achieve.

 2. Gödel showed in his First Incompleteness Theorem that in any consistent formal system powerful enough to encode basic arithmetic, there exist true statements that cannot be proven within that system.
 His Second Incompleteness Theorem then delivers an even more powerful result: such systems cannot prove their own consistency.
 Together, these theorems reveal a fundamental trade-off: mathematics cannot simultaneously achieve both completeness and consistency within any fixed axiomatic framework.